Credit Monitoring vs. Debt Freedom

 No. Credit Karma is a credit monitoring tool, not a budgeting app.
 It shows spending summaries from linked accounts, but it doesn't let you set budgets, create category limits, track rollovers, or manage spending targets.
 If you need budgeting, Spendify offers flexible budgets with category limits, spending insights, and rollover tracking.

-Credit Karma is free because it makes money by showing you targeted financial product ads — credit cards, loans, and insurance — based on your financial data.
-Spendify charges $79.99/yr for an ad-free experience with active financial tools: debt payoff planning, budgeting, AI financial assistant, transaction rules, and workspace collaboration.
+Credit Karma is free because it makes money by showing you targeted financial product ads like credit cards, loans, and insurance, based on your financial data.
+Spendify charges $49.99/yr for an ad-free experience with active financial tools: debt payoff planning, budgeting, AI financial assistant, transaction rules, and workspace collaboration.
 Different tools for different goals.